timescale/docs.timescale.com-content/tutorials/clustering.md

 Now that we've created a database and connected a couple data nodes, let's go ahead and create a distributed hypertable.
-With the following commands, we'll create a hypertable and then distribute it.
+With the following commands, we'll create a hypertable and then distribute it:

 ```sql
 CREATE TABLE distributed (time timestamptz NOT NULL, id integer, value numeric);

 SELECT create_distributed_hypertable('distributed','time', 'id');
 ```

-To check how your data is being distributed, let's generate some sample data.
+To check how your data is being distributed, let's generate some sample data:

 ```sql
 WITH RECURSIVE CTE as (